 The honor we pay to fictional ideas about love and sex is simply customary, like the undeserved deference our ancestors felt they must pay to king and clergy.
 These ideas, even when false, have real power.
 Some of our forebears undoubtedly believed in the truth, importance and obligation of their beliefs.
-Many people were cruel, destructive and willing sacrifice their own lives to undeserving authority because they thought it good … Read More
+Many people were cruel, destructive and willing sacrifice their own lives to undeserving authority because they thought … Read More

 We are creatures capable of amazing altered states that we enjoy.
 We find our way to discovering what those things are.
 We can even help others to have that excitement.
 But lets remember, what ever your consensual thing may be, a little humor can do us a lot of good.

 Q: You felt it necessary to be anonymous for this interview.
 I think it says something about our so-called freedom of speech.
 Why do you feel the need to be anonymous?

 M: I live in a small town, and I have children.
 I’m not sure that I want the judgment of my church-going neighbors to be carried out on my innocent … Read More

 Many non-traditional folks carry conclusions that seem to rest on bias left over from tradition.
 For example, in a recent piece, Louisa Leontiades discussed applying the lessons of open relationships to monogamous relationships.
 I agree with her about many things, but we part ways when she starts to explain both success and failure by the same idea.
 In other words, her belief can never … Read More

 In sexual relationships, consider the anguish of those that try everything they learned to do in order to succeed and still suffer.
 People often attempt what their contemporaries and therapists suggest, to create lasting relationships.
 Regardless of the money spent and sincere efforts, many do not find satisfaction following a set of directions to build or sustain sexual affections.
 Therefore, I question the … Read More